 We know children are born with remarkable potential and are competent, active explorers capable of leading their own learning journeys, as well as inspiring others.

-We are inspired by the Reggio Emilia approach within our programme, and acknowledge Te Tiriti o Waitangi as the founding document of Aotearoa New Zealand.
+We are influenced by the Reggio Emilia approach within our programme, and acknowledge Te Tiriti o Waitangi as the founding document of Aotearoa New Zealand.
 We are committed to embracing our bi-cultural heritage.

 At Piccolo Preschool we make healthy choices.
 We understand the importance of providing children with healthy choices and good nutrition as the foundation for the development of healthy and happy children.

-We freshly prepare meals and snacks daily in our own kitchen using quality ingredients - choosing wholemeal bread, organic meats and chicken, fresh organic vegetables and fruits to establish healthy eating habits.
+We freshly prepare meals and snacks daily in our own kitchen using quality ingredients - choosing wholemeal bread, quality meats and chicken, fresh vegetables and fruits to establish healthy eating habits (organic where possible).
 Children will receive morning tea, a hot lunch, afternoon tea and nutritionally appropriate snacks.